CortlyExplosion/CortlyExplosion/README.md

 - 👋 Hi, I’m @CortlyExplosion
-- 👀 I’m interested how to leran programming
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning js
 - 📫 How to reach me ...

 <!---